frenchie4111/complicated-python/Readme.md

 # Complicated

-## What is Complciated?
+## What is Complicated?

 Complicated is a simple app that lets you update your Apple Watch face complications with WebHooks.
+You can also use IFTTT and Zapier to update the WebHooks.

 [![Complicated Watch Your Text Here](https://mikelyons.org/images/complicated/watch_your_message_250.png)](https://mikelyons.org/complicated)